Wasserstoff-Innovation/TribesByAstrix/docs/documentation.md

 4. Various users join the tribe (fundraiser creator, contributors)
 5. Admin bans a problematic member to test access controls

-### Standard Fundraiser Creation
+### Standard Fundraiser

 **Description**:
-This flow tests the basic creation of a fundraiser by an authorized creator.
-It validates that users with the creator role can successfully create fundraisers with standard parameters and that the metadata is correctly stored.
+Creation of a basic fundraiser by an authorized creator.

 ```mermaid
 flowchart TD